JonasLewe/applied_rl/README.md

 7. Change `googledrive_dir = "ARL/"` to `googledrive_dir = "/content/drive/MyDrive/ARL/"`

 #### Jupyter Lab/Notebook
-Alternatively it an also be run with any other Jupyter instance outside of the pipenv as lng as all prequestites are installed
+Alternatively it can also be run with any other jupyter notebook instance outside of the pipenv as long as all prerequisites are installed
 1. Make sure Python 3.7 is installed
 2. Run `pip install -e gymSampling` from the folder that contains gymSampling
-3. install all other prequesites
+3. install all other prerequisites

 ### Usage
-Every code block has information regarding its purposes added in a Markdown above it
+Every code block has information regarding its purposes added in a markdown cell above it.

-The code works in order, but sections may be skipped if needed.
-Some variables may be required later which would require a checka bove to see where it was first used and to execute that code block
+The code runs in sequential order, but sections may be skipped if needed.
+Some variables may be required later which would require a check above to see where it was first used and to execute that code block.

-Code with a big, italicized TRAIN retrains a model and may be time-consuming, it can be skipped in favor of loading blocks that simply load already trained checkpoints
+Code with a big, italic TRAIN retrains a model and may be time-consuming, it can be skipped in favor of loading blocks that simply load already trained checkpoints.

-Code with a big, italicized STORE write checkpoint or data to the folder system and may overwrite existing files.
+Code with a big, italic STORE writes a checkpoint or data to the file system and may overwrite existing files.

-Code with a big, italicized LOAD are used to reload stored checkpoints and data.
+Code with a big, italic LOAD is used to reload stored checkpoints and data.
 This is advised even for newly created data as variable names may change due to that.
 Our checkpoints are provided in the ARL folder.
 There may be version issues with the PPO checkpoints between different installations.
 We were unable to pinpoint the package causing this.
 In case of this error, it will be neccessary to skip the resampling for the graphs until own PPO runs have been made that overwrite the stored checkpoints.
 The format of these would work with the code afterwards.
-Some samples could not be uploaded to GitHub due to size restrictions and thus have to be remade.
+Some samples could not be uploaded to GitHub due to size restrictions and thus have to be resampled.

 ### Gruppe 5
 Philipp Jahn, Jonas Lewe, Isabelle Mayerhofer